 3d Design and Modeling Files

 Our RED-E-DUCT design and layout teams commonly work in digital environments.
 Electronic files (.dwg or .step) are easily shared and may be integrated with plant design software like Bentley or Smart Plant.
-With Forterra furnished digital RED-E-DUCT component files, plant electrical designers can easily import precast duct bank models into plant design software.
-Alternatively, if provided with customer exported digital files, Forterra can lay out an equivalent precast duct bank system and recommend solutions for specific project applications.
+With Contech furnished digital RED-E-DUCT component files, plant electrical designers can easily import precast duct bank models into plant design software.
+Alternatively, if provided with customer exported digital files, Contech can lay out an equivalent precast duct bank system and recommend solutions for specific project applications.
 The transfer and integration of electronic files has demonstrated the ability to significantly reduce the time required to review and approve design and layout drawings.

 Review and approval process can vary by project and often require more than one submittal.
 By utilizing standard configurations within your design, drawings can be submitted well in advance of final design.
 Once approved, production can begin with final quantities to follow as the design matures.

 Layout drawings are often a valuable tool for site construction.
 Typical features of a layout drawing include precast part and drawing number identification, start and end coordinates for precise placement of precast sections, bill of materials for individual runs, and other beneficial information.
-Forterra offers and can provide layout drawings according to specific project requirements.
+Contech offers and can provide layout drawings according to specific project requirements.